 The location of a building may have a dramatic effect on the availability and/or cost of insurance cover.
 For instance, buildings in low-lying areas may find that flood insurance may be treated differently.

-Before buying or leasing your premises, therefore, you should consult an insurance expert who can advise you on the insurability of the building in general, and in particular on any risks that may require specific cover.
+Before buying or leasing your premises, therefore, you should consult an expert insurance broker who can advise you on the insurability of the building in general, and in particular on any risks that may require specific cover.
 Your Sydney Insurance Brokers consultant will be happy to assist.

 If You Already Occupy Your Premises